uruc/SOC-Automation-Lab/README.md

 - **Wazuh:** An open-source security monitoring platform that will serve as the central point for event collection, analysis, and alerting.
 - **Shuffle:** A security automation platform that will handle the workflow automation for alert processing and response actions.
 - **TheHive:** A scalable, open-source Security Incident Response Platform designed for SOCs to efficiently manage and resolve incidents.
+- **VirusTotal:** An online service that analyzes files and URLs to detect viruses, worms, trojans, and other kinds of malicious content.
 - **Cloud Services or Additional VMs:** Wazuh and TheHive can be deployed either on cloud infrastructure or additional virtual machines depending on your resources and preferences.

 ### Prior Knowledge